 Strong knowledge of United States Federal regulations and Medical Device regulations.

-Proficiency with database and reporting tools such as Microsoft Word, Excel, Access, PowerPoint and Oncore®.
+Computer literate with proficiency and working knowledge of database and reporting tools such as Microsoft Word, Excel, Access, PowerPoint and Oncore™.

 Physical Demands and Work Environment: